 To remove the cutting blade for sharpening or replacement, follow the instructions detailed in your operator’s manual.

 Remove the center bolt using a socket wrench.
 You can also use a “cheater bar” for leverage if the blade bolt has become tight.
-Remove the blade bell support or compression washer that holds the blade and blade adapter to the engine crankshaft.
+Remove the blade bell support or compression washer that holds the blade and blade adaptor to the engine crankshaft.

 To change riding mower blades, remove the deck from beneath the tractor.
 Refer to your mower’s operator’s manual for deck removal instructions.
 Then, gently flip the deck over to expose its underside.